 7 EPIC REASONS TO ROADTRIP THROUGH TROPICAL NORTH QUEENSLAND

 Times are certainly, well, uncertain.
 Plane travel is unpredictable, state borders open and close every other week, and a vacation overseas?
 Forget it.
 But instead of dwelling on what can’t be done, why not focus on what can?
-Because there has truly never been a better time to explore our own home, Tropical North Queensland.
+Because there has truly never been a better time to explore our own home, Tropical North QueenslandOpens in a new tab..
 Our expansive network of highways means that travelers have access to stunning beaches, historical Outback towns, and lush tropic farmland without the hassle of airport check-in lines.

 If calculating kilometers and the other minutiae of road trip planning isn’t your thing, fear not.
 Tourism Tropical North Queensland’s trip-planner has made mapping out your own adventure remarkably easy.
 If that isn’t enough to convince you to chuck a bag in the boot and get on the road, here are just a few more reasons why the Tropical North’s open roads are calling your name: